Get a quick impression of the varied research of the Institute for Biodiversity and Ecosystem Dynamics (IBED) in our Research Showcase.

 The mystery of the reef: where does all the stored energy in the earth’s most productive ecosystem go?
 IBED researcher Jasper de Goeij found the answer during his doctoral research, a discovery that launched his scientific career with a flying start.

 Are biofuels a sustainable alternative for fossil fuels?
 IBED's Prof. Lucas Reijnders and co-authors critically examined the impact of biofuel production in Southeast Asia on biodiversity and CO2 reduction.
 They concluded that when biodiversity loss and CO2 release associated with land use change are entered in the equation, biofuels are often unsustainable.

 In an interview held upon publication of the study in 2009, Prof. Reijnders and UvA University Professor Louise Fresco explain its global implications.

-Earth scientist Harry Seijmonsbergen of the Computational Geo-Ecology research group has a genuine love of landscapes.
+Earth scientist Harry Seijmonsbergen of the research department Theoretical and Computational Ecology has a genuine love of landscapes.
 Both his research and lectures successfully combine classic fieldwork with the latest computer technologies, such as GIS and Remote Sensing.

 ‘Where does a substance end up if I throw it in the canal?'
 Pim de Voogt points at the window of his office on the Nieuwe Achtergracht.
 ‘How much of it will end up in the air, how much will end up in the fish?